-Annual Progress and Services Report (APSR)
+Annual Progress and Services Report

-The APSR provides an annual update on the progress made toward accomplishing the goals and objectives in the CFSP (section 432(a)(2)(C)(i) of the Act).
-The next APSR for states is due June 30, 2020.
+The Annual Progress and Services Report (APSR) provides an annual update on the progress made toward accomplishing the goals and objectives in the state's CFSP (Section 432(a)(2)(C)(i) of the Social Security Act).

 While states are no longer required to submit a new plan for the CAPTA state grant program every five years, they are required to submit an annual update on their use of CAPTA State grant funds and to submit other updates to the CAPTA plan, as needed.
-These CAPTA plan reports and updates are submitted with the CFSP and Annual Progress and Services Reports (APSR) each year.
+These CAPTA plan reports and updates are submitted with the CFSP (and APSR) each year.